stefanobianda/stefanobianda.github.io/_jobs/J96Schindler.md

 The common used protocol for the communication is the CAN bus, exception are the LOP's that are using a proprietary protocol called Biobus.

+## Some numbers
+The annual budget is around CHF 4M pro year

+Engineers working on the project are 20-25

+The Bionc Lift is sold worldwide (except USA), with approximately 70’000 installations pro year

 ## Tools Used
 Clear Case